jutkko/zfaff/README.md

 in the fund is repaid. e.g., if one donated $100, and it becomes $90, one will get $90 in full.
-2. The annualised return exceeds 6%, one can take the principal (including the extra 6%) and 75% of the excess amount and 25% will be taken by the fund and donated to a selected charity institution. e.g., if one donated $100 at the beginning of the year and it becomes $126, if one decides to withdraw, they will get $106 plus $15, the fund will donate $5.
+2. The annualised return exceeds 6%, one can take the principal (including the extra 6%) and 75% of the excess amount and 25% will be taken by the fund and donated to a selected charity institution. e.g., if one donated $100 at the beginning of the year and it becomes $126 and decides to withdraw, they will get $106 plus $15, the fund will donate $5.

 ## What is the strategy